msgparser/rawmessage/README.md

 # rawmessage
-<code>rawmessage</code> is a microservice which parses raw email text message and extracts required fields.
+<code>rawmessage</code> is a microservice which parses a raw email text message and extracts required fields.
 This service expects http POST payload in RFC 5322/6532 syntax.
 The service is implemented in golang.
 It uses core golang packages usually shipped alonged with go compiler.

 ## Directory Structure
 | Directory | Description |